-What is Clinical Traumatologist Program?
+What Is Clinical Traumatologist Program?

-Our Clinical Traumatologist program provides theoretical knowledge and practical skill-development opportunities that highlight best practices in trauma intervention.
+Our Clinical Traumatologist program provides theoretical knowledge and practical skill-development opportunities that highlight best practices in trauma counselling.
 This skills-based program provides participants with a comprehensive framework for survivor needs, assessment and evaluation, and treatment through the trauma recovery cycle as well as addressing care for the caregiver.

 Participants will enhance, develop and demonstrate their accomplishments in Clinical Traumatology techniques and skills under supervision.
-The Supervision is in the form of written feedback on students’ assignments.
+The supervision is in the form of written feedback on students’ assignments.

-How the Clinical Traumatologist Program works
+How the Clinical Traumatologist Program Works